chesslablab/chess-data/README.md

 mysql>
 ```

-Alternatively, an optional heuristic picture can be added too for further supervised training:
+Alternatively, an optional heuristic picture can be added too for further data visualization:

     $ php cli/db-create.php --heuristics